gxxcastillo/personal-site/README.md

 ## Running Tasks

-To execute tasks with Nx use the following syntax:
+You can execute tasks with Nx use the following syntax:
 ```
 nx <target> <project> <...options>
 ```